 Composting is a process during which organic materials, such as carrot peels, onion skins or even that leftover pizza from Pizza Days, decompose into a rich soil.
 This soil is referred to as compost.

 Many people have labeled composting as our earth’s oldest recycling system.
 This is because when these organic materials (such as carrot peels or onion skins) are allowed to decompose in a natural setting, the nutrients go into the soil and allow it to support the growth of new organic materials.
 By composting, we enrich the soil causing the food being grown to yield more, as well as to have a higher resistance to pests and disease.
 In a sense, composting is relying on nature to do what it has been doing for thousands of years instead of relying on temporary man-made solutions that often tend to lead to more problems down the road.

-We currently have a composting program at Tufts in which we compost both food and yard waste, thanks to the cooperation and coordination of Tufts Dining Services, Tufts Facilities Department, Save that Stuff, Inc. and Herb’s Disposal.
+The Tufts Medford campus composts both food and yard waste, thanks to the cooperation and coordination of Tufts Dining Services, Tufts Facilities Department, Save that Stuff, Inc. and Herb’s Disposal.